ambrozini/gym-plan/.ai/context-map.md

 This document captures key decisions and open questions from our domain modeling workshop for the MVP of **GymPlan** – a training plan generator for strength trainees.
 The MVP focuses on allowing users to create personalized training plans based on profile data, predefined rules, and a static exercise library.
 The system is designed with modular, bounded contexts and lightweight integrations to simplify early development and support future growth.
 Particular care has been taken to separate concerns like plan lifecycle, profile management, and training logic into independent services.

+> **Updated May 2025**: As per ADR-0002, the Training Rules context has been temporarily embedded within Plan Generation for the initial MVP, to simplify development and accelerate time-to-market.

 ---

 ## ✅ Decisions